ASHARANI-MG/HeartFailure-Prediction/README.md

 Heart Failure Prediction using Logistic Regression algorithm

-Pyqt5 is used for frontend
+Pyqt5 is used for frontend,,jupyter notebook to run the code

 Dataset-heart.csv